aelogica/express_templates/README.md

 Set your editor syntax for .et files to Ruby.

-You can now utilize components which are found with documentation and examples in <tt>ExpressTemplates::Components<tt>.
+You can now utilize components which are found with documentation and examples in <tt>ExpressTemplates::Components</tt>.

 Components are the real strength of both arbre and express_templates.